cwangjiang/TakensFES/README.md

 <p align="center">
 	<img src="figures/Lorenz.gif" >
 </p>

-A 20k by 3 dimensional vector will be generated using `lorenz_generating.m` in matlab
+A 20k by 3 dimensional vector will be generated using `lorenz_generatingm` in matlab

 ```bash
 [X] = lorenz_generating(28,10,8/3,[0 1 1.05],[0 100],0.000001)